madhavakatakam/Weather-Forecast-Application-using-OpenMeteo-in-Javascript/README.md

 The Geo-Location feature now works perfectly.
 When you click the “Use Current Location” button, it gets your latitude and longitude using the Geolocation API and finds your city and country from the OpenStreetMap API.
 Currently, the webpage perfectly fetches current and 5-day weather data and displays it to the user on the webpage in plain text.
 Added CSS Styling to Header section and form elements of the webpage, added borders to help visualize and manage the layout of the webpage.
+Included input.css and output.css files to build the Tailwind CSS for the webpage.
+The command to run the project is : npx @tailwindcss/cli -i ./src/input.css -o ./src/output.css --watch